liudng/dev/README.md

 In the above command, **demo** is cmd-file. **helloworld** is cmd-func.

+> You can save all project-related commands in the cmd directory.

 More examples, see the files in th [cmd](https://github.com/liudng/dev/tree/master/cmd) directory.

 ## Multi-project